bskumawat09/audcast-api/README.md

-# Voicechat API using WebRTC
+# Audcast API

+> RESTful API for Real-time Audio Podcast platform using Socket.io and WebRTC.

 ## How to Install